-Mr. Romanow heads the Corporate & Securities group in the Washington, DC office of Pillsbury and focuses on airline, transportation, travel and hospitality industry matters.
+Josh Romanow heads the Corporate & Securities practice in the Washington, DC office of the law firm and focuses on airline, transportation, travel and hospitality industry matters.

 Mr. Romanow serves as U.S. legal advisor to over a dozen international airlines from Europe, Asia, Latin America, Caribbean and Africa, and advises on corporate, commercial, aircraft leasing, transactional and regulatory matters for U.S. operations; U.S. Department of Transportation and Federal Aviation Administration route licenses, permits, and traffic rights; code-share agreements and alliances, ACMI agreements and wet leasing, open skies and Air Service Agreements, disputes, compliance investigations, enforcement proceedings, and other legal matters for U.S. operations.
 Mr. Romanow led the Pillsbury team that successfully secured the first U.S. Department of Transportation approval of a wet lease from a non-U.S. airline to a U.S. airline (2010-2011), and has extensive experience with U.S. wet leasing, ACMI agreements and charter operations.